zuozhenggh/learning-library/data-management-library/goldengate/oci-ggs/introduction/gb-intro.md

 ## About this Workshop

 Oracle GoldenGate, the industry-leading data replication and integration software, is now available as a fully-managed, cloud native service on Oracle Cloud Infrastructure.
-This workshop guides you through the steps to set up and use Oracle Cloud Infrastructure GoldenGate.
+This workshop guides how to instantiate a target database using Oracle Data Pump and replicate data using Oracle Cloud Infrastructure GoldenGate.

 Estimated Workshop Time: 2 hours